XuguangAi/XuguangAi.github.io/_pages/about.md

 News
 ======

+**12/2023**: The paper [End-to-End Models for Chemical-Protein Interaction Extraction: Better Tokenization and Span-Based Pipeline Strategies] we presented at the 2023 IEEE ICHI is now available online.(https://ieeexplore.ieee.org/document/10337159)

 **11/2023**: [Comparison of pipeline, sequence-to-sequence, and GPT models for end-to-end relation extraction: experiments with the rare disease use-case](https://arxiv.org/abs/2311.13729).

 **06/2023**: [Acquisition of a Lexicon for Family History Information: Bidirectional Encoder Representations From Transformers–Assisted Sublanguage Analysis](https://medinform.jmir.org/2023/1/e48072).